-My friend and I went through a bunch of travel catalogues trying to make a decision on where to go when I saw a photograph of a bunch of puffins on a cliff.
-It was settled!
+When my friend and I went through a bunch of travel catalogues to decide where to go and saw a photo of a group of puffins on a cliff it was settled.
 This bird crazy lady had to go to the Faroe Islands!

 After landing in Vágar Airport we picked up our car and started our road trip.
 We drove straight to the ferry bound for the island Mykines.
 The weather was amazing, the ferry trip was beautiful and when we arrived at this little charming and sparse populated island we started the hike to the lighthouse at the southern tip.
 Lots of steep cliffs and beautiful views.
 The puffin colony was on the half way and I was not disappointed.
 There were hundreds of them and they were not especially shy.

 My best puffin shot – aren’t they just adorable?

 At the southern tip there was a beautiful view of the whole island and a gannet colony on a cliff – but out of reach for my camera.
 Late afternoon we sailed back to Vágar island and stayed at Hotel Vágar.
 Our room had the largest windows and I could just sit and watch all kinds of birds on the rocks outside.

 Note: If the weather is bad enough it is not possible to sail to and from Mykines so don’t plan this trip at the end of your vacation – you might miss it or get stuck out there!

 Car rental – the cheapest I could find

 Hotel Vagar – lovely hotel right next to the airport

 The ferry to Mykines – need to be booked in advance at this website

 We really enjoyed that first day of sunshine as we knew the weather would turn worse the next days.
 We drove to Gásadalur and it stormed and rained like mad.
 When we stood above the waterfall the water just blew right back up in our faces.
 The view is still beautiful regardless of the weather but the rest of our plans just rained away that day.